Interesting Facts About Rolex and its Brand History

 So without Rolex, we would have been robbed of the sight of Steve McQueen, the coolest man who ever lived and the only prisoner of war to wear a leather jacket as a military uniform, leaping barbed wire fences on a motorbike.

-Those are six of the things we do actually know about the world’s number one watchmaker.
+Those are six facts about Rolex that we do actually know about the world’s number one watchmaker.
 As you’d expect with a history as long and illustrious as Rolex’s, there are a wealth of other stories and legends surrounding the brand.
 It’s up to you to choose which ones to believe.